Teachers weep recalling students killed in Parkland shooting

 Ivy Schamis, then a teacher at Parkland's Marjory Stoneman Douglas High School, was leading students through a discussion about the 1936 Olympics in Nazi Germany when star swimmer Nick Dworet correctly responded that Adolf Dassler founded the Adidas shoe company.
 He then added that Dassler's brother founded the rival Puma brand.

-It was then that they heard the first gunshots in the hallway, and Cruz began firing his semi-automatic rifle through the glass on her classroom door.
+It was then that they heard the initial gunshots in the first-floor hallway of the three-story building, and Cruz began firing his semi-automatic rifle through the glass on her classroom door near where he entered.

 “It was really seconds later that the barrel of that AR—15 just ambushed our classroom," Schamis testified, wiping her eyes with a tissue.
 “It came right through that glass panel and was just shooting everywhere.
 It was very loud.
 Very frightening.
 I kept thinking about these kids who should not be experiencing this at all.”